 Visualization of the pancreas, kidney, and blood vessels is also possible.

-Traditional computed tomography (CT) scan is usually considered more accurate than US for helping determine the specific cause and level of obstruction.
+Traditional CT scanning is usually considered more accurate than US for helping determine the specific cause and level of obstruction.
 In addition, it helps visualize liver structures more consistently than US.
 The addition of intravenous contrast helps differentiate and define vascular structures and the biliary tract.

-CT scan has limited value in helping diagnose CBD stones because many of them are radiolucent and CT scan can only image calcified stones.
+CT scanning has limited value in helping diagnose CBD stones because many of them are radiolucent and CT scanning can only image calcified stones.
 It is also less useful in the diagnosis of cholangitis because the findings that specifically suggest bile duct infection (increased attenuation due to pus, bile duct wall thickening, and gas) are seen infrequently.

-Lastly, CT scan is expensive and involves exposure to radiation, both of which lessen the routine use CT scans compared to US examinations.
+Lastly, CT scanning is expensive and involves exposure to radiation, both of which lessen the routine use CT scans compared to US examinations.

-Spiral (helical) CT scan improves biliary tract imaging by providing several overlapping images in a shorter time than traditional CT scan and by improving resolution by reducing the presence of respiratory artifacts.
+Spiral (helical) CT scanning improves biliary tract imaging by providing several overlapping images in a shorter time than traditional CT scanning and by improving resolution by reducing the presence of respiratory artifacts.